dereksonderegger/444/docs/36_Scraping.md

 library(rvest)     # rvest is not loaded in the tidyverse Metapackage
 ```

+I have a YouTube [Video Lecture](https://youtu.be/_ydwXGVGtug) for this chapter, as usual.

 Getting data into R often involves accessing data that is available through non-convenient formats such as web pages or .pdf files.
 Fortunately those formats still have structure and we can import data from those sources.
 However to do this, we have to understand a little bit about those file formats.

 ## Web Pages